 Our network plan offerings are built to create health insurance coverage options that fit any budget across different metallic coverage tiers.
 For more detail on the networks available to you, visit our Plan Options page.

 A Smart network is a group of providers that encompass a specific geographical area, and is less broad than a standard PPO network.
 Plans with a smaller network typically have lower premiums.
 Learn more about how insurance works.

 Essential health benefits are included in every health plan, no matter which plan you choose.
 The Affordable Care Act requires these benefits to be included in all individual, family, and employer-sponsored plans.
 Visit our Plan Options page to see all essential health benefits included in our plans.

-Employers offering group coverage are required to pay at least 50% of their employees’ premiums.
+Employers offering group coverage are required to pay at least 25% of their employees’ premiums.
 You may pay a higher percentage if you choose; making insurance more affordable for your employees can increase participation.
-If you are new to BCBSTX and purchase small group coverage between November 1 and December 15 for a January 1 or January 15 effective date, the minimum contribution requirement is waived.
+If you purchase group coverage between November 1 and December 15 for a January 1 or January 15 effective date, the minimum contribution requirement is waived.
 Learn more about the benefits of offering health insurance.